Single-Member LLC Tax Questions and Answers

 Most businesses need what's called (rather confusingly) an Employer ID Number (EIN).
 This number is used as a social security number for a business.
 Even businesses without employees often need an employer ID number.
 An LLC does need an EIN, even with no employees.

 To apply for an EIN, you need to file Form SS-4.
-This application can be completed online or over the phone and you can receive your EIN immediately.
+This application can be completed online or over the phone, and you can receive your EIN immediately.

-How Does a Single-Member LLC Complete Form W-9?
+Completing a Form W-9?

 SMLLC owners working as independent contractors may receive a Form W-9 asking for tax identification information.
 This form is used to verify the business tax ID for the purpose of preparing Form 1099-MISC for income taxes, in the same way as a W-2 is prepared for employees.